IHG Rewards review: Everything you need to know

 |Spire Elite||20 points per $||10 points per $|

 You’ll need to book your stay directly with IHG in order to earn points.
-Stays booked through an online travel agency like Expedia or with bank points (like Chase Ultimate Rewards points) normally won’t earn IHG points or be eligible for elite benefits.
+Stays booked through an online travel agency like Expedia or with bank points (like Chase Ultimate Rewards) normally won’t earn IHG points or be eligible for elite benefits.

-- IHG Platinum Elite status (late checkout when available, complimentary upgrades (subject to availability), a welcome amenity, 50% bonus on the base points you earn and your IHG points won’t expire with elite status)
+- Platinum IHG status (late checkout when available, complimentary upgrades (subject to availability), a welcome amenity, 50% bonus on the base points you earn and your IHG points won’t expire with elite status)

-- Anniversary free night worth up to 40,000 points
+- Anniversary reward night worth up to 40,000 points

-- Fourth night free on standard room award stays of four nights or more
+- Fourth night reward on standard room award stays of four nights or more

 - 10,000 bonus points after you spend $20,000 each account year